gichelli/disaster-response-data-science/README.md

 We created a machine learning pipeline to categorize the disaster messages.
 When a person input a message a visual classification of the message gets generated.

 ## FilesDescription <a name="FilesDescription"></a>

-Folders:
--> app:
+- app:
--> templates: contains html files run.py: file that runs the application in flask
+&nbsp;&nbsp;&nbsp; templates: contains html files &nbsp;&nbsp;&nbsp;run.py: file that runs the application in flask

--> data: contains the two data files that will be used to create the databse and the pythn program that executes the creation of the databse.
+- data: contains the two data files that will be used to create the databse and the pythn program that executes the creation of the databse.
--> disaster_messages.csv
+&nbsp;&nbsp;&nbsp; disaster_messages.csv
--> disaster-categories.csv
+&nbsp;&nbsp;&nbsp; disaster-categories.csv
--> process_data.py
+&nbsp;&nbsp;&nbsp; process_data.py

--> models: python file that executes the creation of the model -> two notebooks to prepare, analyze and visualize the data.
+- models: python file that executes the creation of the model &nbsp;&nbsp;&nbsp; two notebooks to prepare, analyze and visualize the data.
--> ETL Pipeline Preparation.ipynb
+&nbsp;&nbsp;&nbsp; ETL Pipeline Preparation.ipynb
--> ML Pipeline Preparation.ipynb
+&nbsp;&nbsp;&nbsp; ML Pipeline Preparation.ipynb

 ## Installation <a name="Installation"></a>